 Currently, the Ohio Bureau of Motor Vehicles (BMV) is the only body that issues license plates in Ohio.
 Whenever you buy a new car, you would have to register it at the BMV’s office.
-Afterwards, you are issued the type of Ohio license plate you want.
+Afterward, you are issued the type of Ohio license plate you want.

 Residents of Ohio were first required to register their vehicles and obtain license plates in 1908.
-Though most cities in the state started issuing license plates as far back as 1902.
+However, most cities in the state started issuing license plates as far back as 1902.
 An Ohio license plate or vehicle registration plate is an aluminum plate attached at the front or back of vehicles (trucks, cars, motorcycles, etc.) for identification purposes.
 It is an alphanumeric ID that uniquely identifies vehicles and vehicle owners within Ohio.

 Currently, license plates in Ohio are issued by the Ohio Bureau of Motor Vehicles (BMV), a section of the Ohio Department of Public Safety.
 Since July 1, 2020, only rear plates have been required for all classes of vehicles.
 Interestingly, all the plates are made by inmates at Ohio Penal industries at the Lebanon Correctional Institute.